sandrawing/cs107-FinalProject/docs/documentation.md

 <img src="ReverseaccumulationAD.png" alt="Image of Reverse Mode" align="center" width="500"/>

-## How to Use PackageName
+## How to use autodiff

+1. How to install:

+    There are 2 ways to install the package (you only need to use only one of these):
+    1. Directly using pip
+        * In the command line, run `python3 -m pip install autodiff_AsiaUnionCS107`
-1. Setting up the repository and environment
+    2. Cloning from the repository
         * Clone the repository to your local directory with the command `git clone https://github.com/AsiaUnionCS107/cs107-FinalProject/`
         * Install all the requirements for this package with the command `pip install -r requirements.txt`

 2. What to import and how to instantiate autodiff objects